Study Marine Science

 Be the future of our underwater world

-Our Bachelor of Science with a specialisation in Marine Systems is taught at the National Marine Science Centre (NMSC) in Coffs Harbour or online.
-It combines marine science with contemporary management concepts and has a focus on conservation issues in coastal and marine ecosystems.
+Southern Cross University is a world leader in marine science teaching and research, offering undergraduate and research degrees in this fascinating and important field.
+Our Bachelor of Science with a specialisation in Marine is taught at the National Marine Science Centre (NMSC) in Coffs Harbour or online, combining both marine science with contemporary management concepts and a strong focus on conservation in coastal and marine ecosystems.

 Girl standing in ocean looking out to sea